visze/attributedb/README.md

 Until now, alleles are not supported.

-AttributeDB is compatible with Java 7 and higher.
+AttributeDB is compatible with Java 8.

 ## CLI-options